danf42/wmi_attack_defense_notes/hands_on_five.md

 #### Get all domain groups
 `Get-CimInstance -namespace root/cimv2 -class win32_group -Filter "Domain = 'home'"`

-#### Get group membership of the domain admins group for teh current and all trusted domains
+#### Get group membership of the domain admins group for the current and all trusted domains
 `Get-CimInstance -namespace root/cimv2 -class Win32_Groupuser | where {$_.GroupComponent -match "Domain Admins"}  | Foreach-Object {$_.PartComponent}`

 #### Get group membership of a particular user